FrankBau/blinky_bare_metal_asm/Readme.md

-I minimal blinky in assembler.
+A minimal blinky in assembler.

 Implementation contains just a minimal vector table and most code in the _start function.